pjx98/Fitness-app/README.md

 Features:
 - Tracking your workout progress
-- Countdown rest timer which will vibrate to remind you of your next set
+- Countdown rest timer which will vibrate to alert you of your next set